c0rydoras/slides/README.md

 ## Everything happens in your terminal

-Create slides and present them without ever leaving your terminal.
+Create folien and present them without ever leaving your terminal.

 ---